Gun discovered in Westside student’s backpack after metal detectors removed

-Westside High School was in lockdown mode after a gun was found in a student’s backpack Thursday.
+Westside High School was on lockdown after a gun and marijuana were found in a student’s backpack Thursday.

-At 1:30 p.m., a hall monitor discovered an unloaded gun inside a student’s book bag, according to statement from the Bibb County School System.
+At 1:30 p.m., a hall monitor discovered an unloaded gun inside a non-regulation book bag, according to a statement from Bibb County schools.

 The school went into a precautionary lockdown that was lifted about 15 minutes later.